Ficus montana (Oak Leaf Fig) Indoor Care, Propagation, Common Problems and Remedies

 Pruning & Maintenance

-Pruning Oak Leaf Fig is easy:
+Pruning Oak Leaf Fig involves:

 • Remove dead and yellow leaves to maintain the plant neat and discourage pest and disease infestations.